Kevin Forsyth Home

 Aqua (Delta 291) is carrying six state-of-the-art instruments to comprehensively study Earth's water cycle, including "atmospheric temperature and humidity profiles, clouds, precipitation and radiative balance; terrestrial snow and sea ice; sea surface temperature and ocean productivity; [and] soil moisture."

-The Mars Exploration Rovers (Delta 298 and Delta 299) have both far exceeded their design lifetime of 90 days, have proven that at one time Mars was "soaking wet," and continue to send a wealth of imagery and scientific evidence.
-Spirit landed in Gusev Crater, 15 degrees south of Mars' equator, on 4 January 2004.
-Opportunity landed at Meridiani Planum, about two degrees south of the equator and halfway around the planet from Gusev, on 25 January 2004.
+The Mars Exploration Rovers (Delta 298 and Delta 299) both far exceeded their design lifetime of 90 days, proved that at one time Mars was "soaking wet," and continue to send a wealth of imagery and scientific evidence.
+Spirit landed in Gusev Crater, 15 degrees south of Mars’ equator, on 4 January 2004; it finally gave up the ghost on 22 March 2010 after becoming mired in a sand pit.
+Opportunity landed at Meridiani Planum, about two degrees south of the equator and halfway around the planet from Gusev, on 25 January 2004; in 2011 it completed an audacious four-mile trek to Endeavour crater.

 Spitzer Space Telescope (Delta 300) is the last of the Great Observatories, a highly successful group that includes the Compton Gamma Ray Observatory, the Chandra X-Ray Observatory, and the venerable Hubble Space Telescope.
 Known at launch as SIRTF (Space Infrared Telescope Facility), Spitzer is mapping the sky in the infrared spectrum with resolution and sensitivity far surpassing its predecessors, IRAS (Delta 166) and COBE (Delta 189).